rmdelgad2013/ryans_projects/loan_prediction_project/README.md

 **Project structure**
 loan_prediction_project
-??? raw_data
+--- raw_data
-?   ???
-Acquisition_2012Q1.txt
+------ Acquisition_2012Q1.txt
-?   ???
-Acquisition_2012Q2.txt
+------ Acquisition_2012Q2.txt
-?   ???
-Performance_2012Q1.txt
+------ Performance_2012Q1.txt
-?   ???
-Performance_2012Q2.txt
+------ Performance_2012Q2.txt
-?   ??? ...
+------ ...
-??? processed_data
+--- processed_data
-?   ???
-Acquisition.csv
+------ Acquisition.csv
-?   ???
-Performance.csv
+------ Performance.csv
-?   ??? train.csv
+------ train.csv
-??? .gitignore
-??? assemble_acquisition.py
+--- assemble_acquisition.py
-???
-README.md
+--- README.md
-??? requirements.txt
+--- requirements.txt
-??? settings.py
+--- settings.py
-??? clean_performance.py
+--- clean_performance.py

-_Note: The data files are not uploaded to the repository to save space.
+Note: The data files are not uploaded to the repository to save space.
 The raw data can be downloaded from their website, and the processed data can be produced by running the scripts_